mlswg/mls-architecture/draft-ietf-mls-architecture.md

 at the same time, based on the same epoch, and both attempting to send them to the group at the same time.
 The extent to which this is a problem, and the appropriate solution, depends on the design of the Delivery Service.
-Per the CAP theorem {{CAPBR}}, there are two general classes of distributed system that the Delivery Service might fall into:
+Per the CAP theorem {{CAPBR}}, there are two general classes of distributed systemsthat the Delivery Service might fall into:

-* Consistent and Partition-tolerant, or Strongly Consistent, systems can provide a globally consistent view of data but has the inconvenience of clients needing to handle rejected messages;
+* Consistent and Partition-tolerant, or Strongly Consistent, systems, which can provide a globally consistent view of data but have the inconvenience of clients needing to handle rejected messages.

-* Available and Partition-tolerant, or Eventually Consistent, systems continue working despite network issues but may return different views of data to different users.
+* Available and Partition-tolerant, or Eventually Consistent, systems, which continue working despite network issues but may return different views of data to different users.

 Strategies for sequencing messages in strongly and eventually consistent systems are described in the next two subsections.
-Most Delivery Services will use the Strongly Consistent paradigm but this remains a choice that can be handled in coordination with the client and advertized in the KeyPackages.
+Most Delivery Services will use the Strongly Consistent paradigm, but this remains a choice that can be handled in coordination with the client and advertised in the KeyPackages.

 However, note that a malicious Delivery Service could also reorder messages or provide an inconsistent view to different users.
 The "generation" counter in